 At the start of the third period Lancaster came on for Zongo with M'Poku dropping back into a more right midfield role.
 There was a lot of mixed play in the middle of the park with both sides threatening to break through without any final product.
 The only attempt on goal came from Oyenuga which the keeper saved easily.

 Inglethorpe made two changes for the final quarter with Ranieri going in goal and McBride replacing M'Poku on the right wing.
 The home side finished the game the stronger with three shots at goal.
 Two went over and the other was wide of the mark.

 The home side gave much more of a team performance than Spurs who are still looking for the right blend of players.
 Spurs need a stronger presence in the centre midfield area to support Parrett and need to work more on passing to feet.
 There are a lot of new faces and it looks as if it will take more time for them to gel as a team.

-Next week they are off to Eindhoven to take part in the Otten(Moore) Cup playing the first of three group games on friday against FC Twente.
-Then the other group teams Heerenveen and Pao de Acucar on Saturday.
+Next week Spurs' youngsters are off to Eindhoven to take part in the Otten(Moore) Cup playing the first of three group games on Friday against FC Twente.
+Then the team will play the other group teams Heerenveen and Pao de Acucar on Saturday.
 There are then play off games on Sunday for the final placings.
-On the 22nd August they open their Academy League programme with a trip to Middlesbrough.
+On the 22nd August Spurs open their Academy League programme with a trip to Middlesbrough.